fortunejs/fortune-micro-api/README.md

 Internal options:

+- `castId`: try to cast string IDs to numbers if possible.
+Default: `true`.
 - `queries`: queries to support, must be a set.
 - `uriTemplate`: URI template string.
 - `allowLevel`: HTTP methods to allow ordered by appearance in URI template.